Critical Software Update (Daylight Saving Time)

 Option 2.
 Long-term solution

-For a long-term solution, it is a necessity to update MiaRec software to the latest release.
-You can download the latest version from the Download Page.
-Contact your representative if you do not have credentials to access a download page.
+For a long term solution, it is a necessary to update MiaRec software to the latest release.
+You can get the latest version by contacting your MiaRec representative.